The Power of Specialization: Unlocking Productivity and Economic Growth

 2. Interdependence and Coordination Challenges: The Complexity Factor

 Increased interdependence between specialized workers and departments can create coordination challenges.
 Effective communication and collaboration are crucial to avoid bottlenecks and delays.
-Businesses must implement robust communication systems and management strategies to ensure seamless integration of specialized contributions.
+Businesses must implement reliable communication systems and management strategies to ensure seamless integration of specialized contributions.

 3. Lack of Versatility and Adaptability: Rigid Structures